mfmnow/CB-CE/README.md

 - Used MS DI which is built-in .NET Core
 - Used Singletons and Transits as needed
 ### 6.2 HTTPClient
-- Used .NET Core built-in HTTPClient registration and assigning to services
+- Used .NET Core built-in HTTPClient registration and assigning it to services
 ### 6.3 Configs
 - All Configs are Singletons and loaded on App start once.

 ## 7. Error handling
-- Create an Error handling Middleware (ErrorHandlerMiddleware)
+- Created an Error handling Middleware (ErrorHandlerMiddleware)

 ## 8. Logging
 - Used Microsoft extension that could be hooked to any logging service like AppInsights or Serilog (Not configured).

 ## 9. Validations
-- Used manual data, imputs and responses validations.
+- Used manual data, inputs and responses validations.

 ## 10 Furure work
 - Using validation services